Effective dynamics of microorganisms that interact with their own trail

-We regard a microorganism of length $\ell$ which secretes an EPS film and pulls itself forward using typically $N$ pili, Fig.~\ref{fig:model_simple}.
-We will assume that the pili at the tips of the microorganism will attach to the surface in an EPS-dependent way.
+We regard a bacterium of length $\ell$ which secretes an EPS film and pulls itself forward using typically $N$ pili, Fig.~\ref{fig:model_simple}.
+We will assume that the pili attach to the surface in an EPS-dependent way.
 Better attachment results in more effective pulling and therefore we can assume that the pulling force of an individual pilus attached at site $\vec r_i$ is EPS-dependent, $f = f(\psi(\vec r_i))$.
-The attachment sites are assumed to be distributed randomly according to some distribution $P(\vec r_i - \vec r_0; \uvec n) = P(\vec r_p; \uvec n) = P(r_p, \vartheta)$, where $\vec r_0$ is the head (or tail) of a microorganism, $\vec r_p$ is the relative coordinate of the pilus tip, and $\vartheta$ is the angle between $\uvec n$ and $\vec r_p$.
+The distribution of pili on the surface of bacteria varies among species.
+They may be scattered all over the surface (Fig.~1a), or concentrated in one (Fig.~1b), or both poles (Fig.~1c) \cite{maier13}.
+The general argument given below holds for all these pilus configurations but to be concrete, we will assume a symmetric distribution of an equal number of pili, concentrated at the two poles.
+The attachment sites are assumed to be distributed randomly according to some distribution $P(\vec r_i - \vec r_0; \uvec n) = P(\vec r_p; \uvec n) = P(r_p, \vartheta)$, where $\vec r_0$ is the head (or tail) of a bacterium, $\vec r_p$ is the relative coordinate of the pilus tip, and $\vartheta$ is the angle between $\uvec n$ and $\vec r_p$.
 We assume that the force $\vec f_i = f(\psi(\vec r_i))\uvec e_p$ will pull along the direction of $\vec r_p$.
 It is plausible to assume that the probability for directions in which pili can face is symmetrically distributed around the body orientation $\uvec n$.
 This implies that $\int \uvec e_p P(\vec r_p; \uvec n) d^2r_p \parallel \uvec n$.
 If this was not the case, the pili would preferentially explore the space right/left of the body and there would be, to a first approximation, a constant torque turning the microorganism in one direction.

 We assume that $\psi(\vec r)$ is a smooth function on the scale of a typical pilus length $\langle r_p\rangle$ and can be expanded as

 where $f' \equiv \partial_{\psi}f(\psi)$.